-A Narcissistic relationship causes a whole lot of damage that you have to heal, I understand and know exactly what you’re going through, I also understand those around you that haven’t been through it, telling you to just get over it, do not understand it’s not a healthy break-up, if you have children with the narcissist it’s even harder as you can not just cut the narcissist out.
+A Narcissistic relationship causes a whole lot of damage that you have to heal.
+I understand and know exactly what you’re going through.
+I also understand those around you that haven’t been through it, telling you to just get over it, do not understand it’s not a healthy break-up.
+If you have children with the narcissist, it’s even harder as you can not just cut the narcissist out.
 Also, the narcissist will be using those children to try and further their destruction of you.

-It’s not all your fault, no matter what you do, no one deserves that kind of abuse, so no matter how many times they blame you, you need to remove that thought from your mind.
+It’s not all your fault.
+No matter what you do, no one deserves that kind of abuse, so no matter how many times they blame you, you need to remove that thought from your mind.

-A few things narcissists might say to try and win you back.
+Here are a few things narcissists might say to try and win you back.

-Some people who are not abusive may say these things if they feel genuine remorse if they’ve not been physically or mentally abusive towards you they might be genuinely sorry for their actions and genuinely love care and want you back.
+Some people who are not abusive may say these things if they feel genuine remorse.
+If they’ve not been physically or mentally abusive towards you, they might be genuinely sorry for their actions and genuinely love care and want you back.